dopedao/RYO/README.md

 - User authentication.
 E.g., signature verification.
 - More testing of held-item binary encoding implementation in `UserRegistry`
 - More testing of effect of wearables on event occurences.
+- Write a script that populates `mappings/initial_markets_item.csv` and `mappings/initial_markets_money.csv` in a way that is interesting.
+The values are currently randomised in [50, 150].
+The script could incorporate factors such as a normal value for the drug.
+It ideally implements some sort of system where places have different market dynamics.
+E.g.,:
+    - A city (all four districts) can have low drug quantity, or high drug quantity, or have a few drugs that is has a high quantity of.
+    - A city can have a high amount of money but low quantity of drugs.
+    - Low quantity of all drugs, low prices.
+    - High quantity of some drugs, high prices.
+- Think about the mechanics of the battles in `Combat.cairo`.
+    - How many variables,what they are, how to create a system that forces users to be creative and make tradeoffs in the design of their combat submissions. (e.g., the values they submit during their turn).
+    - Think about how to integrate the non-flexible combat atributes that come from the Hustler (1 item per slot).
+E.g., how should combate integrate the score that each item has.

 Maybe tasks: